How to Start a Trucking Company

 Make sure to check out and compare different insurance coverage providers so you make sure that you end up with a reliable provider with good rates.

-Buy or Lease a Truck
+5. Buy or Lease Your Truck

 One crucial factor to consider when contemplating starting a trucking company is how to obtain a truck.
 There are two main ways through which you can acquire these trucks: buying and leasing.